tawneeh/MessageBoard.Solution/README.md

 This application will act as a message board service that can be accessed via my API.

+## Prompt

+Create a message board service that can be accessed via your API.
+Users should be able to GET and POST messages for specific message boards.
+Note that you will have to create custom endpoints for some of these user stories.

+* As a user, I want to be able to GET all messages related to a specific group.
+* As a user, I want to be able to POST messages to a specific group.
+* As a user, I want to be able to see a list of all groups.
+* As a user, I want to input date parameters and retrieve only messages posted during that timeframe.
+* As a user, I want to be able to PUT and DELETE messages, but only if I wrote them.
+(Start by requiring a user_name param to match the user_name of the author on the message.
+You can always try authentication later.)

 ## Setup/Installation Requirements

 Software Requirements